-The XML representation for a Simple Type Definition schema component is a <simple Type> element information item.
+The XML representation for a Simple Type Definition schema component is a <simpleType> element information item.
 The correspondences between the properties of the information item and properties of the component are as follows:

-XML Representation Summary: simpleType Element Information Item

-Datatype Definition Schema Component

-Property Representation {name} The actual value of the name [attribute], if present, otherwise null {final} A set corresponding to the actual value of the final [attribute], if present, otherwise of the actual value of the finalDefault [attribute] the ancestor schema element information item, if present, otherwise the empty string, as follows: the empty string the empty set; #all {restriction, list, union}; otherwise a set with members drawn from the set above, each being present or absent depending on whether the string contains an equivalently named space-delimited substring.
-NOTE: Although the finalDefault [attribute] of schema may include values other than restriction, list or union, those values are ignored in the determination of {final}

-{target namespace} The actual value of the targetNamespace [attribute] of the parent schema element information item.

-{annotation} The annotation corresponding to the <annotation> element information item in the [children], if present, otherwise null
+Datatype Definition Schema Component Property Representation Note: Although the finalDefault [attribute] of schema may include values other than restriction, list or union, those values are ignored in the determination of {final} {target namespace} The actual value of the targetNamespace [attribute] of the parent schema element information item. {annotation} The annotation corresponding to the <annotation> element information item in the [children], if present, otherwise null</annotation>

-A derived datatype can be derived from a primitive datatype or another derived datatype by one of three means: by restriction, by list or by union.
+A ·derived· datatype can be ·derived· from a ·primitive· datatype or another ·derived· datatype by one of three means: by restriction, by list or by union.